 Luna pouted her lips and offered them to Julius.

 That one innocent gesture brought home to him just how untouched she was.

 Julius was a rake, a playboy, but he was also a gentleman.
 There was no denying the innocence before him.
-When he kissed her, he left all of his cleverness, his art behind and touched her lips with his in the softest of tokens.
+When he kissed her, he left all of his cleverness and his art behind, and touched her lips with his in the softest of tokens.

 Luna's breath left her on a sigh.
 The kiss, her first kiss, was like fairy wings, brushing against the soft skin of her lips.

 As Julius made to draw away, she followed him, wanting to prolong the contact, to feel more of his tender ministrations.

 Luna's obvious desire settled into Julius' blood.
 She was like nothing he had ever experienced.
 She wasn't with him because he was a Malfoy, as almost every woman from his teens had been; she was with him because he had approached her.
 Usually it was the other way around, women throwing themselves at him because he was the unattached Malfoy, the playboy of legend with the fortune to match.